 The NPF event will be investigated in this paper in the following manner.
 Trends in aerosol data are first described to give a general overview.
-After determining the airmass influences throughout the period, the formation and growth rates, as well as the loss mechanisms and rate, are determined.
+After determining the air mass influences throughout the period, the formation and growth rates, as well as the loss mechanisms and rates, are determined.
 The chemistry of nucleation is then investigated.
-This is performed first by investigating correlations of aerosol data with photochemical indicators, after-which the chemistry is assessed to determine whether known mechanisms can explain observations.
+This is performed first by investigating correlations of aerosol data with photochemical indicators, after which the chemistry is assessed to determine whether known mechanisms can explain observations.

-Figure 2 shows a time series of aerosol parameters CN3-10, CN10, and the (CN3-CN10) /CN10 ratio for a week of the voyage encompassing the NPF event on the 18 October, 2012.
+Figure 2 shows a time series of aerosol parameters CN{3-10} , CN{10} , and the CN{3-10} / CN{10} ratio for a week of the voyage encompassing the NPF event on the 18 October 2012.
 Particle concentrations on this day are observed to be significantly higher than the background concentrations experienced throughout the remainder of the voyage.
-Background CN3 concentrations had a maximum of 2800 cm-3 (median and mean of 767 and 939 cm-3, respectively) and a ratio value that varies minimally around two (described further in a future publication, Humphries et al., 2015).
-The particle formation event on the 18 October was the only one during the full 32 day measurement period that showed both rapid increases in particle concentrations (> 1000 cm-3 h-1) be-

-- 20 yond background values and evidence of growth.
-One other high concentration period was observed but due to the absence of growth indicators, as well as back-trajectory analyses, this was attributed to variations in the age of air-masses which supply background aerosol concentrations to the region.
-The ratio $(CN_3-CN{10})/CN{10}$ showed very little variation throughout the record (reaching a maximum, not shown, of 4.8 at any other time), but increased by almost an order of magnitude near the start of the event to - a maximum of over 16.4, decreasing as particles grew to diameters larger than 10 nm.
+Background CN3 concentrations had a maximum of 2800 cm-3 (median and mean of 767 and 939 cm-3, respectively) and a ratio value that varies minimally around two (described further in Humphries et al., 2015).
+The particle formation event on the 18 October was the only one during the full 32-day measurement period that showed both rapid increases in particle concentrations ($> 1000 \,\mathrm{cm}^{-3} \,\mathrm{h}^{-1}$) beyond background values and evidence of growth.
+One other high-concentration period was observed but due to the absence of growth indicators, as well as back-trajectory analyses, this was attributed to variations in the age of air masses, which supply background aerosol concentrations to the region.
+The ratio CN3-10 / CN10 showed very little variation throughout the record (reaching a maximum, not shown, of 4.8 at any other time), but increased by almost an order of magnitude near the start of the event to a maximum of over 16.4, decreasing as particles grew to diameters larger than 10 nm.
 This corroborated the attribution of the event as in situ formation rather than fluctuations in background populations.

+Figure 2.
+Time series of aerosol parameters for a 10-day subset of the 2012 SIPEXII voyage.
+Aerosol parameters include calibrated number concentrations of CN{3-10} (blue), CN{10} (green) and the ratio CN{3-10} / CN{10} (red).
+The ratio has been shown previously (Warren and Seinfeld, 1985) to be a good indicator of new particle production when limited measurements are available.

 A more detailed view of the formation event is plotted in Fig. 3.
-At the peak of the event, CN3-10 number concentrations reached above 6100 cm^{-3} within a few hours, while CN10 concentrations reached above 1600 cm^{-3} $(CN_3 \approx 7700 \text{ cm}^{-3})$.
-A breakdown of the event is given as follows, with numbering ref- ${\rm 5}$ erenced in Fig. 3.
-An air-mass change, at the beginning of period I, resulted in CN3 number concentrations dropping from ~ 2000 to 390 cm^{-3} just prior to the event, well below average.
-After an overcast morning, clouds cleared at II, providing the highest levels of solar radiation observed throughout the 32 day measurement period.
-At III, number concentrations of CN{3-10} began to increase rapidly, with no simultaneous increase in CN{10} (remaining at background values of 120 cm-3), suggesting nucleation.
-10 About 1.25 h later, period V began with growth into the CN10 size range, increasing their number concentrations and simultaneously decreasing the rate of increase of CN{3-10} .
-Further increases in CN3 number concentrations ceased at the beginning of period V, likely the result of nucleation rates slowing (due to decreased solar radiation) to the same rate as growth into the CN{10} size bin (observed from the continued increase in 15 CN{10} during period V).
-At the beginning of VI, particle concentrations in both size bins began to decrease (likely the result of coagulation together with reduced nucleation) coincident with zero solar radiation.
-The rate of decline significantly increased during period VII due to an air-mass change (determined below), ending in background con-
+At the peak of the event, CN{3-10} number concentrations reached above $6100\,\mathrm{cm^{-3}}$ within a few hours, while CN{10} concentrations reached above $1600\,\mathrm{cm^{-3}}$ ($CN_3 \approx 7700\,\mathrm{cm^{-3}}$).
+A breakdown of the event is given as follows, with numbering referenced in Fig. 3.
+An air-mass change, at the beginning of period I, resulted in CN_3 number concentrations dropping from ~ 2000 to $390\,\mathrm{cm^{-3}}$ just prior to the event, well below average.
+After an overcast morning, clouds cleared at II, providing the highest levels of solar radiation observed throughout the 32-day measurement period.
+At III, number concentrations of CN{3-10} began to increase rapidly, with no simultaneous increase in CN{10} (remaining at background values of $120\,\mathrm{cm^{-3}}$), suggesting